you-zhou/notes/dev.md

 construct is sufficient to express the function’s intention.

 Note:
-It is up to the programmer writing the function to determine which arguments are *positional arguments* and which are *optional keyword arguments*, and to decide whether to use the advanced techniques of arbitrary argument passing.
+It is up to the programmer writing the function to determine which arguments are *positional arguments* and which are *optional keyword arguments*, and to decide whether to use the advanced techniques of *arbitrary argument* passing.
 If the advice above is followed wisely, it is possible and enjoyable to write Python functions that are:
-• easy to read (the name and arguments need no explanations)
+* easy to read (the name and arguments need no explanations)
-• easy to change (adding a new keyword argument does not break other parts of the code)
+* easy to change (adding a new keyword argument does not break other parts of the code)

 ## class